Introduction

 - Try it with a slice of sharp cheddar cheese, a classic pairing in many parts of the country.

 - Drizzle with caramel sauce for an extra decadent dessert experience.
+For a larger dessert spread, serve this pie alongside chocolate banana oat bread for a delicious variety of homemade sweets.

 - For brunch, serve with a dollop of bourbon-spiked whipped cream.